International Travel Requirements for Current Students

 Sponsored Trips Defined

-Students receiving any GC travel/research funds (including but not limited to Dissertation Fellowship Awards, Doctoral Student Research Grants, Conference Presentation Support, etc.) who do not submit a properly signed and notarized International Travel Participation, Waiver, and Emergency Contact Form and/or are not enrolled in the University’s international insurance or comparable program will not receive funding for the purpose of travel.
+Students receiving any GC travel/research funds (including but not limited to Dissertation Fellowship Awards, Doctoral Student Research Grants, Conference Presentation Support, etc.) who do not submit a CUNY Independent Travel Notification, Waiver, and Emergency Contact Form and/or are not enrolled in the University’s international insurance or comparable program will not receive funding for the purpose of travel.
 Students receiving any other financial support from the GC and who travel internationally for academic/research purposes, may jeopardize their funding if they do not purchase the appropriate insurance and submit the waiver.

 Forms must be submitted to the Office of the Vice President for Students Affairs two weeks prior to departure.